sebschu/html-tutorial/exercises/03_basic_css/README.md

-# Basic HTML and CSS
+# Exercise 3: Basic HTML and CSS

 In this exercise, you will include a CSS stylesheet into a HTML document, and you will edit both the HTML and the CSS to change the appearance of some of the paragraphs, some words, and links.
 Use the skeleton in `exercises/03_basic_css/exercise.html`.